ahmerb/typescript-sequelize-article/article.md

 const db = createModels(sequelizeConfig);
 ```

 Now, let's make the `createModels` function.
 Typically, people create an `index.ts` file that has the function that creates models as a default export.
 The function then just calls `sequelize.import` with every file in the directory, which would be the model files.
-The problem with with that approach is that there's no way to maintain typechecking.
+The problem with that approach is that there's no way to maintain typechecking.
 To keep those juicy types, we'll create an interface called `DbInterface`.
 Then, `createModels` will return an object `db` of type `DbInterface` which will have the Sequelize models attached to them.
-The important bit is that it will be explicity defined in `DbInterface` which models are defined and what attributes and methods each model has.
+The important bit is that it will be explicitly defined in `DbInterface` which models are defined and what attributes and methods each model has.
 The `db` object can then be passed to api route handlers, which can use the models to make Sequelize queries.

 Let's define `DbInterface`.